DSam87/Odin_Connect_Four/README.md

 After comming back i will be creating a connect four game.

-I will be using functional programming and factory functions and modules.
+I will be using functional programming, factory functions and modules.